Squats: How To Squat Properly & Avoid 4 Common Mistakes

 Did you know?

 A great way to build leg muscle strength is to design a workout with the Workout Creator in the adidas Training app.
 Target specific areas, and choose the level of difficulty and equipment.

 - Find a foot stance that feels best for you.
 Pointing your toes slightly outwards helps some, but keeping them parallel is fine, too.
 If you’re not sure what’s best, start by putting your feet shoulder-width apart and pointing about 15 degrees outwards.

 - Tense your abs like someone is about to punch you.

 - Look straight ahead and stand tall!

-- Move your butt backwards as you descend and feel the weight shifting to your heels
+- Move your butt backward as you lower your hips towards the floor, and feel the weight shift to your heels.

 You might notice your knees “caving in” the deeper you squat.
 This might help you get lower, but it puts too much stress on your knees.

 - As you descend, try to “push” your knees slightly outward

 - Your kneecaps should be facing the same direction as your toes.
 Make sure your knees are not bending inward; they should be directly above your feet.